 Ans.
-No, since composition dealer is not allowed to avail input tax credit, such dealer cannot issue a tax invoice as well.
+No. Since a Composition Dealer is not allowed to avail input tax credit, such a dealer cannot issue a tax invoice as well.
 A buyer from composition dealer will not be able to claim input tax on such goods.

 Q6.
 Which returns are required to be filed by a taxable person registered under Composite Scheme?

 Ans.
-Taxable person is required to furnish only one return i.e. GSTR-4 on a quarterly basis and an annual return in FORM GSTR-9A.
+The taxable person is required to furnish only one return i.e. GSTR-4 on a quarterly basis and an annual return in FORM GSTR-9A.

 Q7.
 Is liability to pay taxes under Reverse Charge Mechanism covered under the Composite Scheme?

 Ans.
-Any tax payable under reverse charge mechanism will not be covered under the scheme, taxes will be liable to be paid as a normal tax payer.
+Any tax payable under Reverse Charge Mechanism will not be covered under the scheme.
+These taxes will be liable to be paid as a normal tax payer.

 Q8.
 Can a Composition Dealer collect composition tax separately?

 Ans.
-No, Composition Dealer is not allowed to collect composition tax from the buyer.
+No, a Composition Dealer is not allowed to collect composition tax from the buyer.